2019–20 Polish Cup

-The 2019–20 Polish Cup was the sixty-sixth season of the annual Polish football knockout tournament.
+The 2019–20 Polish Cup was the 66th season of the annual Polish football knockout tournament.
 It began on 7 August 2019 with the first matches of the preliminary round and ended with the final at Arena Lublin.
 The 2019–20 edition of the Polish Cup was sponsored by Totolotek, making the official name Totolotek Puchar Polski.
 Winners of the competition qualified for the qualifying round of the 2020–21 UEFA Europa League.
+In the final, Cracovia beat defending champions Lechia Gdańsk 3-2 after extra time to win their first ever cup title.